jcaillon/valet/docs/content/_index.md

     link="showcase"
     icon="terminal"
     title="Turn your scripts into commands"
-    subtitle="Valet enables you to easily create **commands** that can take arguments and/or options automatically parsed by the framework.
+    subtitle="Valet enables you to easily create **commands** that can take arguments and/or options automatically parsed by the Valet.
 Exceptions are gracefully handled with the error stack printed to the user." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-md:hx-min-h-[340px]"
     style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
   >}}